louisdamico/record-collection-api/README.md

 #Record Collection

+A vinyl record collection database for enthusiasts geared towards the artistic side of album cover artwork.
 This application allows a user to keep track of thier record collection to a digital format.
 This will allow them to create, add and delete thier collection and allow them to add comments for each entry.

 ## Important Links